jundalisay/spblist/content/en/research/spinoza/politics/chapter-07.md

 19 [plurima vis, which connotes force or phYSical power 1 20 [TaCitus, Histories IV, i, 3.]  -->

-cessant murmurings and finally to outbreaks of sedition -which would no doubt be not unwelcome to kings who are eager to dominate.
-In addition, the counsellors, rid of all fear of their successors, would cast off all restra int with little opposition from the king.
+In addition, the counsellors, rid of all fear of their successors, would cast off all restraint with little opposition from the king.

 For the more they are hated by the citizens, the more they will cling to the king and the more ready they will be to fawn upon him.

-Indeed, even a five-year term of office still appears excessive, for in this space of time it seems not altogether impossible fur a considerable part of the council, however large it may be, to be corrupted by bribes or favours.
+Even a five-year term of office still appears excessive, for in this space of time it seems not altogether impossible fur a considerable part of the council, however large it may be, to be corrupted by bribes or favours.

 So it will be a much safer arrangement if every year, two out of each clan retire and are replaced by a like number (assuming that each clan is to have five counsellors) except in that year when the lawyer of a clan retires and another lawyer is appointed in his place.